npedraza09/ETL-Analysis-and-Visualization-of-MRTS-Data/index.md

     `Total` = `January` + `February` + `March` + `April` + `May` + `June` + `July` + `August` + `September` + `October` + `November` + `December`
 WHERE `Kind of Business` = "Men's clothing stores" AND Year = 2020;
 ```
-After I wrote this query, I had to write the Pythons cript to plot the percentage contribution of each business to the whole.
+After I wrote this query, I had to write the Pythons script to plot the percentage contribution of each business to the whole.
 The code I wrote is the following:

 ```python